ananthu-aniraj/ananthu-aniraj.github.io/_pages/about.md

 I hold an M.Sc. in Embedded Systems from the [University of Twente](https://www.utwente.nl/en/), and a B.Tech in Electrical and Electronics Engineering with distinction from the [University of Kerala](https://www.keralauniversity.ac.in/).

-During my Master’s Degree, I worked on a project in collaboration with [Lely](https://www.lely.com/en/) on the development of a computer vision system for instance-level part segmentation of cows.
-My thesis work was supervised by Dr. Yan Li, [Dr. Nicola Strisciuglio](https://people.utwente.nl/n.strisciuglio), and [Dr. Luuk Spreeuwers](https://people.utwente.nl/l.j.spreeuwers).

 Before pursuing my PhD, I worked as a Computer Vision and Machine Learning R&D Engineer.
 I was mentored by Dr. Yan Li at Lely, where I contributed to innovative computer vision solutions for dairy farms.
 My work included developing machine learning algorithms for automated health monitoring of cows through multi-camera setups, as well as adapting semantic segmentation algorithms for visual scene understanding in customized farm environments.

-I am passionate about developing AI systems that are not only accurate but also interpretable.
-I believe that interpretability is key to building trust in AI systems.
-I am also committed to using AI to solve real-world problems and am a strong advocate for reproducible research.